captn3m0/security-engineering-ebook/README.md

 Once the script finishes running, check the `security-engineering-3rd-edition.pdf` file.

-### More Options?

-You can run with the following 2 options:

-`--generate-metadata`

-To generate the meta.txt file which contains the list of bookmarks to be inserted.
-This is required if you make changes to the file lists.
-This also requires `qpdf` to be installed.

-`--download-cover-image`

-Download the cover image.
-The repo already has [a `cover.pdf` file which](https://www.cl.cam.ac.uk/~rja14/Papers/SEv3-cover.pdf) is used by default.
-Do this if the cover URL changes.
-Requires `wget` to be installed.

 ## Support the Authors

 Buy the second edition of the book from: